hyungjungkim/3D-printing-Troubleshooting-Guide/README.md

 * [All3DP](https://all3dp.com/1/common-3d-printing-problems-troubleshooting-3d-printer-issues)

 ### Creation details
-The original documents were fully reviewed, with redundant entries consolidated and irrelevant links or unnecessary examples removed to ensure conciseness and clarity.
+The original technical documents were reviewed in full, redundant entries were consolidated, and irrelevant links and unnecessary examples were removed.

 * Content: Each entry consists of three components
   * Problem – Description of the print quality issue
   * Cause – Identified or potential reasons for the issue